Kurt Baron von Schröder: Role in supporting Hitler

-After the war, there were attempts to conceal the financing of Nazi regime, some by the former American bankers and officials of the Allied military government, especially by blocking the investigation of the bank Bankhaus J.H.
-Stein based in Cologne, Germany.
-This bank, the so-called "bank of the cartel kings", had been suspected to have served as a conduit for funding Heinrich Himmler's SS through deposits by German industrial cartels.

 Rewards for support

 Schröder became chairman of the board of directors of several major companies in Germany and was president of the Rhineland Industrial Chamber in Cologne.

 Postwar

 After the Second World War, Schröder was arrested and was tried by a German court for membership in a criminal organization.
 He was found guilty and was sentenced to three months' imprisonment.

 Kurt von Schröder died on 4 November 1966.